 As the cloud of marijuana stigma lifts in the United States, states are scrambling to create laws that keep up with the growing industry while grappling with varying moral and regulatory opinions.
 In some states, all that’s needed is a driver’s license to enjoy marijuana recreationally.
 In other states, consumers need to be vetted by a doctor, pay upwards of $250 for a medical card, then choose from highly-regulated products for ailments, similar to a prescription.
-Laws can differ even by county.
+California’s Track and Trace system, for example, aims to keep a record of marijuana as it moves around the state, helping to regulate it.
+Elsewhere, laws can differ even by county.

 The laws are confusing.
 Interested consumers are often left wondering where they can go and what they can buy.
 The answer to clarification: advertising.
 The current advertising initiatives?
 Equally as confusing as the laws limiting them.
 And half-hearted at best.